On $\tau$-tilting finiteness of symmetric algebras of polynomial growth: Preliminaries

-\begin{example} We give some examples of $\tau$-tilting finite/infinite algebras. \begin{enumerate} \item[\rm(1)] Any local algebra $A$ has exactly two basic support $\tau$-tilting modules $A$ and $0$.
-Thus, a local algebra $A$ is $\tau$-tilting finite. \item[\rm(2)] A representation-finite algebra is $\tau$-tilting finite. \item[\rm(3)] Any module lying on a preprojective (or preinjective) component is a brick.
-Thus, representation-infinite algebras with preprojective components are $\tau$-tilting infinite (\cite{AHMW}).
-Moreover, a path algebra $A=\mathsf{k}Q$ of an acyclic quiver $Q$ is $\tau$-tilting finite if and only if $Q$ is a Dynkin quiver (\cite{Ada2}). \item[\rm(4)] Let $\Delta$ be an Euclidean quiver.
-For a tilting $\mathsf{k}\Delta$-module $T$, the endomorphism algebra $B=\mathsf{End}_A(T)$ is called \emph{a tilted algebra of Euclidean type}.
-It is well-known that $B$ admits a unique preprojective component with infinitely many vertices, see \cite{SY17}.
-Thus, $B$ is $\tau$-tilting infinite (\cite{Z}). \end{enumerate} \end{example}
+\item[\rm(3)] Any module lying on a preprojective (or preinjective) component is a brick.
+Thus, representation-infinite algebras with preprojective components are $\tau$-tilting infinite (see \cite[Remark 2.8]{Mo}).
+Moreover, the path algebra $\k Q$ of an acyclic quiver $Q$ is $\tau$-tilting finite if and only if $Q$ is a Dynkin quiver (see \cite[Theorem 2.6]{Ada2}). \end{enumerate} \end{example}

-In the following, we review some useful reduction methods to determine the $\tau$-tilting finiteness/infiniteness.
-Let $A$ be an algebra, $I$ a two sided ideal of $A$, and $e$ an idempotent of $A$.
+Let $\I$ be a two-sided ideal of $A$ and $e$ an idempotent of $A$.
 By considering the following fully faithful functors

-we have the fact that $\tau$-tilting finiteness is preserved under taking factors and idempotent truncations (see \cite{DIJ, DIRRT}).
+we have the fact that $\tau$-tilting finiteness is preserved under taking quotient (or factor) and idempotent truncation, see \cite{DIJ, DIRRT, Pl19}.